Policies & Procedures

 • Loan Program Code of Conduct

-1. Manhattan College does not participate in any revenue-sharing arrangements with any FFEL or Private Educational Loan Programs as lender, guarantor or servicer operating in the capacity as lender, guarantor, or servicer.
+1. Manhattan University does not participate in any revenue-sharing arrangements with any FFEL or Private Educational Loan Programs as lender, guarantor or servicer operating in the capacity as lender, guarantor, or servicer.

-2. Manhattan College does not permit any employee involved in the administration of education loans to accept any gifts of greater than a nominal value from any lender, guarantor or servicer.
+2. Manhattan University does not permit any employee involved in the administration of education loans to accept any gifts of greater than a nominal value from any lender, guarantor or servicer.

-4. Manhattan College does not permit any employee involved in the administration of education loans to accept anything of value from a lender or guarantor in exchange for service on an advisory board, commission or other group established by such a lender or guarantor.
-Manhattan College does allow for the reasonable reimbursement of expenses associated with employees' participation in such advisory boards, commissions or groups.
+4. Manhattan University does not permit any employee involved in the administration of education loans to accept anything of value from a lender or guarantor in exchange for service on an advisory board, commission or other group established by such a lender or guarantor.
+Manhattan University does allow for the reasonable reimbursement of expenses associated with employees' participation in such advisory boards, commissions or groups.

-5. Manhattan College does not assign a lender to any first-time borrower through financial aid packaging or any other means.
+5. Manhattan University does not assign a lender to any first-time borrower through financial aid packaging or any other means.

-6. Manhattan College recognizes that a borrower has the right to choose any lender from which to borrow to finance his/her education.
-Manhattan College will not refuse to certify or otherwise deny or unreasonably delay certification of a loan based on the borrower's selection of a lender and/or guarantor.
+6. Manhattan University recognizes that a borrower has the right to choose any lender from which to borrow to finance his/her education.
+Manhattan University will not refuse to certify or otherwise deny or unreasonably delay certification of a loan based on the borrower's selection of a lender and/or guarantor.

 Financial Aid Advocacy